grnet/agora-sp/README.md

 ## Run the project

 If all the above steps are done, just restart your apache server using the command `service apache2 restart` and go to the vm ip and you're ready!

+## Creating an admin account

+In order to create a django admin account, you should follow the instruction provided [in this link](https://docs.djangoproject.com/en/1.11/intro/tutorial02/#creating-an-admin-user).

 ## SAML2 Integration